captradeoff/x-post-action/README.md

 npm install
 ```

-### Building
+### building

-The action uses @vercel/ncc to compile the Node.js code and dependencies into a single file:
+the action uses @vercel/ncc to compile the node.js code and dependencies into a single file:

 ```bash
 npm run build
 ```

-This will create a `dist/index.js` file that is referenced in `action.yaml`.
+this will create a `dist/index.js` file that is referenced in `action.yaml`.

-### Testing
+### testing

-This project uses Jest for testing.
-To run the tests:
+this project uses jest for testing. to run the tests:

-1. Clone the repository
+1. clone the repository
-2. Install dependencies with `npm install`
+2. install dependencies with `npm install`
-3. Run the tests with `npm test`
+3. run the tests with `npm test`

-The tests use mocks for the Twitter API and GitHub Actions core module to verify functionality without making actual API calls.
+the tests use mocks for the twitter api and github actions core module to verify functionality without making actual api calls.

-Coverage report is generated automatically when running the tests.
-You can view the HTML coverage report in the `coverage` directory.
+coverage report is generated automatically when running the tests. you can view the html coverage report in the `coverage` directory.

-### Integration Testing
+### integration testing

-In addition to unit tests with mocks, there are also integration tests that make actual calls to the X API:
+in addition to unit tests with mocks, there are also integration tests that make actual calls to the x api:

-1. Copy the `.env.sample` file to `.env` and fill in with your X API credentials:
+1. copy the `.env.sample` file to `.env` and fill in with your x api credentials:
    ```bash
    cp .env.sample .env
    ```

-2. Edit the `.env` file and replace placeholders with your actual API keys and tokens:
+2. edit the `.env` file and replace placeholders with your actual api keys and tokens:
    ```
    X_APP_KEY=your_actual_app_key
    X_APP_SECRET=your_actual_app_secret